 - Graduates are able to apply their understanding of an effective, ethical, and culturally competent social work practice that emphasizes the strengths of people, families, groups, organizations, and communities to define, process, solve, and prevent social problems at the micro, mezzo, and macro levels.
 (Alverno Abilities: Communication, Analysis, Problem-Solving, Valuing in Decision Making, Social Interaction, Effective Citizenship)

-The program learning outcomes of this social work program are consistent with the purpose and values of the social work profession.
+The program learning outcomes of this Social Work Department are consistent with the purpose and values of the social work profession.
 By having the program grounded in a liberal arts education and by having a holistic curriculum rooted in person-centered, social justice, and person-in-the environment philosophies, students are prepared to work all levels of generalist social work practice.
-Through the curriculum, students learn, process, and demonstrate the social work nine competencies classroom learning and field education experiences.
+Throughout the curriculum, students learn, process, and demonstrate the social work nine competencies through classroom learning and field education experiences.